Alimony & Spousal Maintenance in Texas

 Temporary Spousal Support

-A temporary support order is a means of protecting the welfare of a financially dependent spouse between the time the petition is filed and the divorce is granted.
+Temporary spousal support in Texas is a court order to provide a means of protecting the welfare of a financially dependent spouse between the time the petition is filed and the divorce is granted.
 While a divorce action is pending, the court may issue an order directed to one or both of the parties requiring payments to be made for the support of either spouse.

 How is Maintenance Determined?